 In 1996 Sir Peter was appointed CEO and Chairman of the Executive Committee of British Telecommunications, where he served until early 2002.
 During his tenure, BT was the world's fifth largest telecommunications company, employing over 130,000 people.

-His career has included Chairman of GlobalLogic, Vice-Presidency of the British Quality Foundation, Senior Independent Directorship of AstraZeneca, Non-Executive Director Dubai International Capital LLC, Actis Capital LLP, Member of the Citigroup International Advisory Board, Advisor to Apax Partners LLP, Senior Advisor to Rothschild, Senior Advisor to G3 Good Governance Group, Chairman of the Board/East West Institute UK, member of Silent Circle’s Advisory Board and Directorships on the Boards of Sony Corporation in Japan, Mentor Graphics Corporation in the USA, Ericsson in Sweden, the Department for Constitutional Affairs and the Ministry of Justice.
+His career has included Chairman of GlobalLogic, Vice-Presidency of the British Quality Foundation, Senior Independent Directorship of AstraZeneca, Non-Executive Director Dubai International Capital LLC, Actis Capital LLP, Member of the Citigroup International Advisory Board, Advisor to Apax Partners LLP, Senior Advisor to Rothschild, Senior Advisor to G3 Good Governance Group, Senior Advisor The Hampton Group, Chairman of the Board/East West Institute UK, member of Silent Circle’s Advisory Board and Directorships on the Boards of Sony Corporation in Japan, Mentor Graphics Corporation in the USA, Ericsson in Sweden, the Department for Constitutional Affairs and the Ministry of Justice.
 In total he has been a Board Member of 12 quoted companies around the world.

 He was founding Chairman of the Small Business Charter, a member of the Trilateral Commission, The European Round Table (Steering Group), The High Level Working Group of the European Information Society, the EU-Japan Business Dialogue Round Table and the Civil Service College Advisory Board.